The Invisible Man (1933 film): Filming

+The film's final cost after Fulton finished the special effects was $328,033.

 Release

 Following the October 26 press screening, a reviewer for The Hollywood Reporter praised the film, declaring it "a legitimate offspring of the family that produced Frankenstein and Dracula" and predicted it would "fare better [...] than either of its predecessors".
 The review specifically praised the work of Whale, Rains, and Sherriff.
 The Invisible Man was screened on October 31, 1933, at the Kiva theatre in Greeley, Colorado.
 Other premiere screenings took place in Chicago, where it premiered at the Palace Theatre on November 10, in New York at the Roxy Theatre on November 17, and Los Angeles at the RKO-Hill Street Theatre on November 17.
 Universal Pictures distributed the film theatrically.
 When the film played in Los Angeles at RKO-Hill Street, it played to nearly empty houses.
 It performed far better at New York's Roxy, where it earned $26,000 in its first three days.
 It broke records at the New York theatre for their 1932–1933 season.
-80,000 patrons saw the film in four days, with $42,000 being collecting there during the week, leading to the film to continue screening for a second week.
+80,000 patrons saw the film in four days, with $42,000 being collected there during the week, leading to the film to continue screening for a second week.
 The film moved to two theatres in New York: The Radio City Roxy and the RKO Palace, where it continued to perform well.
 The Invisible Man never performed well in Los Angeles during its initial release, where it grossed $4,300 in one week.
 Overall, the authors of Universal Horrors described the film as a "big success" at the box office.
 The film opened in London on January 28, 1934, at the Tivoli Theatre where it was also an enormous hit.
 The total gross of The Invisible Man is unknown.